This page contains a list of subjects in alphabetical order. Each item links to more resources and ongoing projects.

 - Strategies for promoting inclusion.
 Around 110 different ways to support inclusive lifestyles are catalogued, illustrated and referenced in the Social Inclusion Training Pack.
 The chapter and section headings that form the structure for the Training Pack are listed here.

 Innovation Mapping is an approach I have developed to move beyond basic mapping exercises that attempt to take a snapshot of how things are, to a process that co-produces a better future through a series of consensus and self-audit exercises.
-Read about it in the 2005 paper ‘Learning from Experience’ here.
+Read about it in the 2005 paper ‘Learning from Experience’ here. there are similarities with a coproduction approach I have developed called ‘Writing in Public’ which is further discussed here.

 Leadership is a popular topic at present.
 Here is proforma for thinking about your purpose, unique selling point or philosophy of care.
 Peter Gilbert and I discuss storytelling as one of the essential skills of leadership here, and my reflections on the nature of leadership in learning disability services appears in a book chapter published as a tribute to Peter in 2014 – details are in my library.